-- Stack and cut tortillas in strips and place on foil lined baking sheet.
+- Stack and cut tortillas in strips and place on a foil-lined baking sheet.

 - Bake @350 degrees until strips are golden brown.
 Remove from oven and set aside

-- In blender, add onion, garlic, tomatoes, cilantro, seasoning, and stock.
+- In a blender, add onion, garlic, tomatoes, cilantro, seasoning, and stock.

 - Pulse until smooth.

-- In soup bowl, add avocado, beans, and corn
+- In a soup bowl, add avocado, beans, and corn

 - Serve with lime wedges